mightylastingcode/Arduino-UNO-remote-controlled-basic-toy-car-v1/README.md

            the X and Y positions of the joystick to the toy car.

+Libraries included in this repository:

+Adafruit_GFX_Library : Support OLED display
+Adafruit_SSD1306_Lite : Support OLED display (up to 4 lines of text only to conserve
+                        RAM space for Arduino) RCSwitch : Support wireless 433Mhz modules

 See this blog for more details of the project. https://www.miketechuniverse.com/single-post/2017/05/14/My-Arduino-Test-Vehicle